 "Because I trust them," I answered, honestly, knowing that he was just curious.
 "And most of them are horrible at lying to me," I smirked.

 He smiled.
 "So, have you kissed all the Marauders?"

 My stomach clenched for a moment, as I thought about Remus.
 Did he know about that?
 Merlin, Sirius told somebody, didn’t he?
 Who told someone else, who told someone else, who told—

 "I mean, back when you snogged Sirius in the middle of the courtyard.
-Now, that
+Now, that was great."

 I smiled, almost sighing in relief.
 "It worked, didn't it?
 Got the whole female population off my back about being lesbian."

 He chuckled wholeheartedly.
 "You know, I'm still not convinced," he smiled.

 "Nope.
 It sort of seemed like you didn't know what you were doing.
 I mean, kissing a bloke and all.
 Maybe it's because you'd never kissed a bloke before.
 Just the ladies."

 I elbowed him.
 "Or maybe, I'd never been kissed before and really had no idea what I was doing," I suggested.